 General ACT prep tips

 What tools and resources are you using to prepare for the ACT (or any standardized admission test, for that matter)?
 Did we find the best ones for you?
-If not, you gotta let us know in the comments.
+If not, you gotta let us know on social media.